Warmer Privately-Rented Properties

 A key factor for inefficient private sector housing is the reluctance of landlords to bring homes to the minimum legal standard for energy performance.
 This may be in part due to ignorance of what the regulations are or that a property cannot be bought up to minimum standards due to age or other restrictions.
 However, any improvements would bring benefits to residents, reduce fuel poverty, and unlock significant carbon savings.

-The project is targeting the worst G rated properties, with a wider awareness campaign around energy efficiency and runs from September 2021 to March 2022.
+The project is targeting the worst G rated properties, with a wider awareness campaign around energy efficiency running from September 2021 to March 2022.
 The BEIS funding was awarded on the basis that the city would find extensive and creative ways of engaging with the sector.

 Liverpool City Council will use its proactive licensing activity to improve the condition of rented properties in parts of the city where home energy efficiency is at its worst.
 This includes both mandatory HMO (houses in multiple occupation) and selective licensing properties.